RakeshJV2000/Image-search-via-embeddings-retrieval/README.md

-# Image to Image Search for fashion products

-## CLIP-Based Image Search (Fine-tuned with Custom Descriptions)

-Image to Image search and Text to Image search

-This project implements an **image search engine using a fine-tuned [CLIP](https://openai.com/research/clip)** model.
-It allows users to **upload an image** or enter a **text query** and retrieves the **most relevant images** using cosine similarity between query and image embeddings.
+# 🔍 Visual Fashion Search Engine

+### Find the Outfit.
+Even When You Don’t Know Its Name.

+Ever seen an outfit on Instagram or social media and thought:

+> “I need this… but I have no idea what it’s called.”

+No brand name.
+No product ID.
+No keywords.
+Just a screenshot.

+That’s exactly the problem this project solves.

+## 💡 The Problem

+Traditional e-commerce search depends heavily on keyword matching and manually tagged metadata.

+But fashion is visual.

+Users don’t search for:
+> “Asymmetrical ruched bodycon midi dress with sheer overlay.”

+They search with vibes:

+- “Bollywood-style outfit”
+- “Cozy winter look”
+- “Something like this screenshot”
+- A screenshot from Instagram or Pinterest

+Product descriptions are often incomplete, inconsistent, or misaligned with how users express visual intent.

 ---
-### Problem Statement

-- Traditional e-commerce search systems rely heavily on keyword matching and manually tagged metadata, which works poorly for fashion discovery.
-- Fashion search is visual and intent-driven, but users often cannot describe what they want using precise keywords.
-- Vague and aspirational queries such as “Bollywood-style outfit”, “cozy winter look”, or “something like this screenshot” are common and frequently fail in text-only search pipelines.
-- Product descriptions are often incomplete, inconsistent, or misaligned with how users express visual intent.

----
+## 🚀 The Solution

+This project implements a **CLIP-powered visual search engine** that understands fashion the way people experience it — visually.

+You can:

+- 🖼️ **Upload an image → Find similar products**
+- 📝 **Enter a text query → Retrieve visually relevant items**
+- 🔎 Use **cosine similarity between embeddings** for accurate matching

+The model is fine-tuned on custom fashion descriptions to better align visual features with real-world fashion language.

 ---